tektoncd/triggers/docs/install.md

 most stable features to be used.
 Set it to "alpha" to allow alpha features (in addition to stable features) to be used.
 Note that this flag only applies to the v1beta1 apiVersion.

+- `labels-exclusion-pattern`: set this field with regex pattern which will exclude labels matching the pattern from getting added to resources created by the EventListener such as the deployment.
+By default, there is no value is set for this field so all labels added to the EventListener are propagated down.

 For example:

 ```yaml